MacroGlobe/macroglobe.github.com/index.md

 # About Us
 Missions
 - Watch for lives and properties.
-- Promote a healthy and sustainable growth.
+- Promote healthy and sustainable growth.